jamesCodes808/jamesCodes808/README.md

 As a technical support engineer, I understand the importance of retaining clients with great customer service and technical knowledge.
 I have a keen eye for details in the data, love solving and troubleshooting issues and care about the user experience.

-:man_technologist: I'm currently making a living with my scripting and problem-solving skills to debug data, identifying, addressing, troubleshooting and resolving issues at both the front-end and back-end levels of an application.
+:man_technologist: I'm currently making a living with my curiousity and problem-solving skills to debug data, identifying, addressing, troubleshooting and resolving issues at both the front-end and back-end levels of an application.

-:cloud:	My dream is to become a software engineer and contribute code towards applications that help drive our society forward and help to enlighten people.
+:cloud:	My dream is to become a cyber security analyst and contribute to keeping the world and all of our personal data safe.

 :family_man_woman_girl:	Outside of tech, I love hiking, videogames, traveling, eating, cooking, creating and appreciating art, playing and listening to music, and raising my daughter!